-As of December 31, 2018, we have two land purchase contracts to purchase a total of 198 finished lots in Pasco County and Manatee County, Florida from affiliates of one of our directors for a total base purchase price of approximately \$6.9 million.
+As of December 31, 2019, we have two land purchase contracts to purchase a total of 198 finished lots in Pasco County and Manatee County, Florida from affiliates of one of our directors for a total base purchase price of approximately \$6.9 million.
 The lots will be purchased in takedowns, subject to annual price escalation ranging from 3% to 6% per annum, and may provide for additional payments to the seller at the time of sale to the homebuyer.
-We have a \$0.7 million non-refundable deposit at December 31, 2018 related to these land purchase contracts.
-We anticipate closing on these contracts in 2019.
+We have a \$0.5 million non-refundable deposit at December 31, 2019 related to these land purchase contracts.
+We purchased the first takedown of 58 lots on the Pasco County contract during the year ended December 31, 2019 for a base purchase price of approximately \$2.1 million.
+We anticipate the first closing on the Manatee County contract and the second takedown on the Pasco County contract to occur in 2020.